 As can be seen in the example, the email also contains the current readings for the affected service.

 Before you receive such an email from Checkmk, a few preparations are necessary, as are described below.

 In the default Checkmk configuration, a user will receive notifications per email when the following prerequisites have been satisfied:

-For the successful sending of emails, your Checkmk-server must have a functioning SMTP-server configuration.
-Depending on your Linux distribution, this could utilise, for example, Postfix, Qmail, Exim, Sendmail or Nullmailer.
+For the successful sending of emails, your Checkmk server must have a functioning SMTP-server configuration.
+Depending on your Linux distribution, this could utilize, for example, Postfix, Qmail, Exim, or Nullmailer.
 The configuration will be implemented with your Linux distribution’s resources.

-The configuration is generally confined to registering a ‘smart host’ (also known as an SMTP-relay-server) to which all emails will be directed.
-This will then be your firm’s internal SMTP-Mailserver.
-As a rule smart hosts don’t require authentification in a LAN — which makes matters simple.
-In some distributions the smart host will be queried during the installation.
-With the Checkmk-Appliance one can configure the smart host conveniently via the Web-GUI.
+The configuration is generally confined to registering a ‘smarthost’ (also known as an SMTP relay server) to which all emails will be directed.
+This will then be your firm’s internal SMTP mail server.
+As a rule smarthosts don’t require authentication in a LAN — which makes matters simple.
+In some distributions the smarthost will be queried during the installation.
+With the Checkmk appliance one can configure the smarthost conveniently via the web interface.